marbatlle/marbatlle.github.io/content/notes/Python/_index.md

 **Python**

-Notes from the classes at ISCIII, MSc Personalized Medicine and Health Bioinformatics, by professor Carlos Gonzalez
+Notes and final project from the classes at ISCIII, MSc Personalized Medicine and Health Bioinformatics, by professor Carlos Gonzalez and from www.educative.io